-- B-cell epitopes, if original antigenic sin occurs it can be limited to only those epitopes supplied in the vaccine. - 5.
+- a.
+Again, it is impossible to completely avoid this since it is not restricted to vaccines, but also applies to viral infection.
+Nevertheless, selection of a few conserved epitopes should reduce the likelihood that a SARS-CoV-2 mutant will arise that results in this phenomenon.
+Following the same logic described for B-cell epitopes, if original antigenic sin occurs it can be limited to only those epitopes supplied in the vaccine.
+In the current vaccine design, less than 1% of the SARS-CoV-2 proteome (entire protein sequence) is represented as T-cell epitopes, and only about one-quarter to one-third of empirically verified immunodominant epitopes. - 5.
 VED might arise through vaccine design-induced distortion of viral epitopes, as has been proposed to occur by formalin treatment of RSV. - a.
 Our preferred epitope type is synthetic peptides.
 Such peptides are chemically well defined and have a high degree of structural integrity.